WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

-# AuthenticatorConfig
+# AuthenticatorBioEnrollment

 This command is used to configure various authenticator features through the use of its subcommands.
 It is part of the authenticator API and is new to CTAP2.1.

 You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
 Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md

 Do the exchange as specified in PinProtocol.
-We use the below value as a PinUvAuthToken test vector for authenticatorConfig in **Example 1**
+We use the below value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](example-1---enable-enterprise-attestation-0x01)**
 ```
 puat = '0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad'
 sessionPuat = puat.slice(0,32)